Heyyassinesedjari/SnakeGame/README.md

 * Run it
 * Start playing with the arrows keys.
 * If the snake's head collides with his own body or with one of the 4 borders you lose.
-* Then, just close it and re-open it (I will add a restart button possibly).
+* Then, just close the application and re-open it (I will add a restart button possibly).

 #### References:
 Bro Code - Java snake game 🐍: https://www.youtube.com/watch?v=bI6e6qjJ8JQ